TheFoundryVisionmongers/nuke-ML-server/README.md

 - The Python server responds with the list of available Deep Learning (DL) models and options
 - The Nuke node displays the models in an enumeration node, from which the user can choose
 - On every engine call, the current image and model options are sent from the Nuke node to the server
 - The server does an inference on the image using the chosen model/options.
-This inference can be an actual inference operation of a deep learning model, or just other image processing code
+This inference can be an actual inference operation of a deep learning model, or just some other image processing code
 - The resulting image is sent back to the Nuke node

 ## Installation

-Please find installation instruction in [INSTALL.md](INSTALL.md).
+Please find installation instructions in [INSTALL.md](INSTALL.md).

 ## License